atavassoli3/CPSC-335-Project-2/README.txt

 sorting.html -- The HTML file for running program in a web browser. style.css -- The CSS file for describing the presentation of the HTML file.
 335-Project2-Sample.PNG -- The sample invocation of this program; a screenshot of the program running.
+Analysis.PDF -- a 1-page paper describing our analysis of the running time of each algorithm as we have implemented it.

 External Requirements: NONE